 Remember that most lenders will only consider your suitability for bridge financing if you demonstrate that you have the required equity in your existing home.

-Many consider an alternative to bridge financing as a home equity line of credit (HELOC).
 While this reduces interest rate charges and other lender fees, it does not provide flexibility in purchasing a new home.

 If there are no options for bridging loans, renting your current property out may be an even better idea than taking on additional pressure, especially since home values can sometimes remain stagnant during these types of transitions!